Ca1eb9/CalebPenley-Portfolio/README.md

-# CalebPenley-WorkPortfolio
+# Caleb Penley's Work Portfolio
-Caleb Penley's Work Portfolio – A curated showcase of projects in software engineering, data science, algorithms, UX design, web development, and more, highlighting skills developed through coursework and personal projects.
+This is my work portfolio – a curated showcase of projects in software engineering, data science, algorithms, UX/UI design, web development, and more, highlighting skills developed throughout my coursework and personal projects.